Luka Pavlovic (tennis)

 Luka Pavlovic (born 30 March 2000) is a French professional tennis player.
-He has a career-high ATP singles ranking of world No. 184 achieved on 21 July 2025.
-He also has a career-high ATP doubles ranking of world No. 426 achieved on 16 June 2025.
+He has a career-high ATP singles ranking of world No. 184 achieved on 21 July 2025 and a career-high ATP doubles ranking of world No. 317 achieved on 16 March 2026.

 Career

 2016: Turned professional

 Pavlovic turned pro in 2016 on the International Tennis Federation Tour.

 2021: First ITF title

 In September, Pavlovic won his first ITF title in Pirot, Serbia, defeating Cezar Cretu in the final.

 2024: First Challenger final

 In September, Pavlovic reached his first Challenger in Sibiu, losing to fellow countryman and third seed Valentin Royer in the final.

 2025: Two Challenger finals, top 200

 In April, Pavlovic reached his second final at the Challenger 125 in Mexico City as an alternate, losing to Felipe Meligeni Alves in the final.

-In May, Pavlovic made his Grand Slam qualifying debut at the French Open, losing in the first round to Tomas Barrios Vera.
+In May, Pavlovic made his Grand Slam qualifying debut at the French Open, losing in the first round to Tomás Barrios Vera.
 In June, Pavlovic participated in the qualifying competition at the 2025 Wimbledon Championships.
-He defeated Tristan Boyer in the first round, then James Trotter in the second round before ultimately losing to Beibit Zhukayev in the qualifying final.
+He defeated Tristan Boyer in the first round, then James Trotter in the second round before ultimately losing to Beibit Zhukayev in the final qualifying round.

 In June, Pavlovic reached his third Challenger final at the 2025 Ion Țiriac Challenger, without dropping a set on the way, before losing to Francesco Maestrelli in the final.
 As a result he reached the top 200 in the singles rankings on 14 July 2025.